-The CCAP partnership agreement certifies that a qualified high school teacher teaching a course offered for college credit at a high school campus has not displaced or resulted in the termination of an existing community college faculty member teaching the same course at the partnering community college campus.
+The CCAP partnership agreement shall certify that a qualified high school teacher teaching a course offered for college credit at a high school campus has not displaced or resulted in the termination of an existing community college faculty member teaching the same course at the partnering community college campus.

-The CCAP partnership agreement includes a certification by the participating community college district of all the following:
+The CCAP partnership agreement shall include a plan by the participating community college district of all the following:

-- A community college course offered for college credit at the partnering high school campus does not reduce access to the same course offered at the partnering community college campus. - 2) The CCAP partnership is not being offering a community college course that is oversubscribed or has a waiting list. - 3) Participation in the CCAP partnership is consistent with the core mission of the community colleges pursuant to Education Code section 66010.4, and that participating pupils will not lead to enrollment displacement of otherwise eligible adults in the community college.
+- 1) A community college course offered for college credit at the partnering high school campus does not reduce access to the same course offered at the partnering community college campus. - 2) Participation in the CCAP partnership is consistent with the core mission of the community colleges pursuant to Education Code section 66010.4, and that participating pupils will not lead to enrollment displacement of otherwise eligible adults in the community college.

-The CCAP partnership agreement certifies that both the school district and community college district partners comply with local collective bargaining agreements and all state and federal reporting requirements regarding the qualifications of the teacher or faculty member teaching a CCAP partnership course offered for high school credit.
+The CCAP partnership agreement shall certify that both the school district or county office of education and community college district partners comply with local collective bargaining agreements and all state and federal reporting requirements regarding the qualifications of the teacher or faculty member teaching a CCAP partnership course offered for high school credit.

-The CCAP partnership agreement specifies which participating district is the employer of record for purposes of assignment monitoring and reporting to the county office of education, and which participating district assumes reporting responsibilities pursuant to applicable federal teacher quality mandates.
+The CCAP partnership agreement shall specify which participating district is the employer of record for purposes of assignment monitoring and reporting to the county office of education, and which participating district assumes reporting responsibilities pursuant to applicable federal teacher quality mandates.

-The CCAP partnership agreement certifies that any remedial course taught by community college faculty at a partnering high school campus is open only to high school students who do not meet their grade level standard in math, English, or both.
+The CCAP partnership agreement shall certify that any pretransfer-level course taught by community college faculty at a partnering high school shall be offered to only high school students who do not meet their grade level standard in math, English, or both on an interim assessment in grade 10 or 11 as determined by the partnering school district or County Office of Education, and shall involve a collaborative effort between high school and community college faculty to deliver an innovative pretransfer course as an intervention in the students junior or senior year to ensure that the student is prepared for college-level work upon graduation.
 This includes a qualified high school teacher teaching a college course as an "employee" of the community college district pursuant to California Code of Regulations, title 5 section 58058(b).
 This is an interim assessment in grade 10 or 11, as determined by the partnering school district.

-The district may limit enrollment in a community college course solely to eligible high school students if the course is located at a high school campus, either in person or using an online platform, during the high school's regular school day and the community college course is part of a CCAP partnership agreement.
+The community college district may limit enrollment in a community college course solely to eligible high school students if the course is located at a high school campus, either in person or using an online platform, during the high school's regular school day and the community college course is part of a CCAP partnership agreement.

-For purposes of allowances and apportionments from section B of the State School Fund, a community college district conducting a closed course on a high school campus can earn credit for units of FTES attributable to the attendance of eligible high school pupils.
+For purposes of allowances and apportionments from section B of the State School Fund, a community college district conducting a closed course on a high school campus shall be credited for units of FTES attributable to the attendance of eligible high school pupils.

-The district may allow a special part-time student participating in a CCAP partnership agreement to enroll in up to a maximum of 15 units per term if all of the following circumstances are satisfied:
+The community college district may allow a special part-time student participating in a CCAP partnership agreement to enroll in up to a maximum of 15 units per term if all of the following circumstances are satisfied: